 There’s very little point in attempting to create a social media budget, or trying to determine your target audience for a specific campaign running on a particular platform, if you don’t know who is using each site, or even what the site is best known for.

-That’s why we at Clavis are going back to basics this week.
-In our never-ending quest to #MakeSocialSimple, we present the three most popular social media sites in North America and quickly summarize what each is used for, what material works best on what site, and provide a general overview of basic demographics.
+That’s why we at Clavis are going back to basics: we present the three most popular social media sites in North America and quickly summarize what each is used for, what material works best on what site, and provide a general overview of basic demographics.
 This knowledge will help you determine which platform or platforms is most useful in helping you increase awareness of your brand and the reach of your business.

-Facebook allows for nearly everything: a user can share information about themselves, post status updates, upload photos and videos, chat, and join groups comprised of members with common interests.
+Facebook allows for nearly everything: a user can share information about themselves, post status updates, upload photos and videos, chat, and join groups full of members with common interests.

 The site is facing pressure to counteract privacy concerns and the prevalence of fake news on its feeds.
 However, due to the sheer number of users, it’s still a great place for businesses to reach customers.